heini-phys-chem/read_sdf/README.md

 # read_sdf

+A python script to extract information from .sdf files, by Rolling King edited by Heinen Stefan

 a python program to extract information out of .sdf files

 Syntax is: python sdf_read.py filename.sdf MOLECULE PROP [PROP2...]